suggestio/suggestio/README.md

   high and raising cost for small/middle business.
 - More content dimensions.
   Current usual Internet structured into sites, and pages mapped into URLs.
-  Content may be also transparently attached to radio-beacon signals, geographical regions, NFC dots, etc.
+  Content may be also transparently attached to radio-beacon signals (Wi-Fi, bluetooth, etc), geographical regions, NFC-tags, etc.
   Abstract out from virtual and physical dimensions.
-- Extended navigation dimensions: usual site page-to-page navigation may be extended by extending current content view with new content.
+- Extended navigation dimensions: usual site page-to-page navigation may be extended via extending current content view with new content.
 - Page can contain apps, app can show pages.
 Single-page view can become app.
 Abstract over browsers and apps.
 - Many screens -- one content.
 Abstract over mobiles, tables and PCs screens.
 Be responsible.